|Leigh Harper BSN, RN, CSN –||412-464-3600

-- Diarrhea - Children should be free of diarrhea for 24 hours before returning to school.
+- Nausea/Vomiting or Diarrhea – Children should be free of vomiting or diarrhea for 24 hours before returning to school.

-- Acute cold and/or persistent cough- It is difficult for your child to concentrate with a constant cough and or nasal congestion.
-Consider keeping child at home until cough and or congestion is under control.
+- Acute cold and/or persistent cough – it is difficult for your child to concentrate with a constant cough and or nasal congestion.
+Please consider keeping child at home until cough and or congestion is under control.

 - Pediculosis (head lice) – Stay home at least until removal of all nits and completion of proper shampoo treatment.
 The school nurse must check your child before they can return to school.

-- Norovirus - Norovirus is a highly contagious virus.
-The Norovirus infection causes gastroenteritis (inflammation of the stomach and intestines).
+- Norovirus – Norovirus is a highly contagious virus.
+The Norovirus infection causes inflammation of the stomach and intestines.
 This leads to diarrhea, vomiting, and stomach pain.
 You are contagious from the moment they begin feeling sick and/or the first few days after recovery.
-Norovirus can stay on surfaces and objects and can still infect people for days or weeks (CDC Guidelines).
+Norovirus can stay on surfaces and objects and can still infect people for days or weeks

 If you have any questions regarding whether or not your child should be kept home, please contact your school nurse.